 Representing Ford Motor and Canton Drop Forge Workers in Asbestos Cancer Claims

-Thousands of Ford Motor and Canton Forge Plant workers in Canton, Ohio are at risk of serious health issues as a result of asbestos exposure.
-Regardless of their position, most factory workers at Ford Motor plants with asbestos faced an occupational exposure.
-The Canton Forge Plant was packed with asbestos bricks, drywall, and insulation on heating and water pipes.
+Thousands of Ford Motor and Canton Drop Forge Plant workers in Canton, Ohio were at severe risk of terminal health issues as a result of asbestos exposure.
+Depending on their occupation, forging industry workers may have faced toxic exposure.
+The Canton Drop Forge Plant was likely built with asbestos bricks, boilers, piping drywall, and insulation on various forging equipment.

-Joe Lyon is a highly-rated Cincinnati asbestos lawyer and Ohio toxic tort attorney representing Canton Forge Plant and Ford Motor workers in mesothelioma claims.
+Joe Lyon is a highly-rated Ohio asbestos lawyer representing Canton Drop Forge Plant and Ford Motor workers in mesothelioma cancer claims.

-Asbestos-related cancers have a long latency period, and many workers may not be diagnosed for up to 50 years after exposure.
-Signs and symptoms of lung diseases like asbestosis, lung cancer and mesothelioma may include:
+Asbestos-related illnesses and lung cancers have a long latency period, and many forge workers may not be diagnosed for up to 40 years after their first exposure.
+Symptoms of lung diseases like asbestosis, lung cancer and mesothelioma can include:

 • Chest Pain